nus-cs2103-AY2223S2/tp/docs/team/eugenetangkj.md

   [\#102](https://github.com/AY2223S2-CS2103T-T14-3/tp/pull/102),
   [\#109](https://github.com/AY2223S2-CS2103T-T14-3/tp/pull/109),
   [\#204](https://github.com/AY2223S2-CS2103T-T14-3/tp/pull/204)
-  * Documented the explanation for the different parts in InternBuddy's GUI, accompanied by a graphic.
+  * Documented the explanation for the different parts in InternBuddy's GUI.
   * Wrote up the command information, explaining the format and constraints of commands and fields in InternBuddy.
   * Responsible for the write-up of the `list`, `add`, `view`, `help` and `exit` commands.